cliosight/cliosight_templates/overview.md

 [Contact](https://app.cliosight.com/app/forms/35/show/public?noNavbar=true) ,   [Group](https://app.cliosight.com/app/forms/34/show/public?noNavbar=true) ,   [Meeting](https://app.cliosight.com/app/forms/58/show/public?noNavbar=true)

-Note that multiselect option for adding 'Groups' to a Contact or a Meeting is disabled.
-This is because the corresponding reports listing the eligible groups (defined by their SQL queries) for each of these forms are <b>not "public"</b>.
+Note that the multiselect input options for adding 'Groups' to a 'Contact' or a 'Meeting' are disabled.
+This is because the reports listing the groups defined by respective SQL queries are <b>not "public"</b>.

 **JSON specification for a section of the 'Meeting' form** <a name="meeting_form"></a> ( [JSON](https://github.com/cliosight/Docs/blob/main/meeting_form_json.json) )